Hannah Duston: Second memorial (erected 1879)

 In 1879, a bronze statue of Hannah Duston grasping a hatchet was created by Calvin H. Weeks (1834–1907) in Haverhill town square (now Grand Army Park), where it still stands on the site of the Haverhill Center Congregational Church, of which Hannah Duston became a member in 1724.
 It depicts Hannah wearing only one shoe, per Haverhill tradition.

+Over the years, the statue has been repeatedly vandalized, including twice by gunshots to the face.
 On October 31, 1934, the statue's hatchet was stolen, but it was later recovered and welded back into place.
+On May 6, 2020, the monument was defaced with splashes of red paint.
 On July 10, 2020, the words "Haverhill's own monument to genocide" were found written on the statue's base in pink chalk.
 The statue was vandalized again on August 28, 2020, with splashes of red paint.
 On Thanksgiving Day, 2021, the statue was again vandalized with either red spray-paint or with splashes of red paint.
 To prevent further vandalism, city workers draped the statue in a blue plastic tarp, pending cleaning by the highway department.

 Some local residents have proposed that the statue should be removed because it promotes harmful stereotypes of warlike Indians.
 A city council subcommittee was assigned to consider the possibility of moving the statue to another location after a period of public discussion.
 It has been suggested that the statue be moved to the Buttonwoods Museum or to the Dustin Garrison house, but these institutions indicated they were afraid that this would attract even more vandalism.
 In April, after several public meetings to consider moving the statue to a less conspicuous site, the City Council voted unanimously not to move it, and to provide space for a memorial honoring Indigenous peoples.
 Haverhill mayor James Fiorentini subsequently established the Native American Commemorative Task Force to examine the history and culture of the Native peoples of the Haverhill region, and to recommend ways in which the community might honor them.

 In May, 2021, the city decided to keep the statue but alter some of the offensive language on the base, remove the hatchet and provide space in the park for a Native American monument, including a memorial to Duston's victims and information about Abenaki history.
 An additional debate is ongoing, over whether the name of the park should be changed.
+One proposal calls for renaming the New Hampshire site "Unity Park N'dakinna," which means "our land" in Abenaki.